cbmarc/NaturalAutomation/README.md

 class under test scope.
 ## Goal ##

-The goal is to have a skeleton framework to use wherever needed, easily extendable and well documented.
-Obviously that goal is still a tad too far :)
+The goal is to have a very easy to use framework for automation.
+Extendable, although with a very strong core that eases the life of developers automating integration tests using selenium and BDD.